What is eToro?

 eToro and Stockspot compared

 The main difference between Stockspot and eToro is that Stockspot provides investment advice and an ongoing service.
-On eToro, advice is provided by other investors who may or may not be experienced, but when you join Stockspot, your personal situation is reviewed, and then you receive a recommendation for the best-suited investment strategy based on your goals and investment time horizon.
+On eToro, advice is provided by other investors who may or may not be experienced.
+When you join Stockspot, your personal situation is reviewed, and then you receive a recommendation for the best-suited investment strategy based on your goals and investment time horizon.
+Investors can also speak with a financial advisor and are encouraged to review their portfolio annually to ensure it remains aligned with their risk profile and time horizons.

 With Stockspot, once you settle on your investment strategy, you get a properly diversified portfolio (including Australian shares, global shares, emerging markets, bonds and gold).
 Stockspot reviews the investment on an ongoing basis and will rebalance your portfolio when necessary.